BLOG

 Last week, the Commission announced the formation of a new Elections Security Council of “federal, state and local partners” that will “formalize collaboration between these key groups and the public to improve communication and maximize election security.”

 As usual, the Commission’s idea of “key groups” is limited to government officials.
-It’s also possible their idea of ‘communication’ remains limited to outgoing messages to reassure voters that all is well.
+It’s possible their idea of ‘communication’ remains limited to outgoing messages to reassure voters that all is well.

 Oh, well, it’s a start.
 Give the new council a chance to join the fight for voting-machine security.
-We’ll know more after their first meeting on October 16, when they will discuss whether and how they want to involve any stakeholders.
+We’ll know more after their first meeting on October 16, when they will discuss whether and how they want to involve any other stakeholders.

 Realistically, though, it’s possible this new council will — as the Commission itself has always done — focus its efforts exclusively on the voter registration system (WisVote) rather than voting-machine system security.
 Nothing in the press release specifically indicated the Commission is looking to expand its election-security efforts beyond WisVote.